Increasing Risk: Dynamic Mean-Preserving Spreads

 Economist, Pianist

-My research interests are development and environmental economics, currently focusing on the economic impact of endemic diseases in sub-Saharan Africa and natural resource management under regime shifts.
+My research interests are development and environmental economics.
+I am currently focusing on the drivers of deforestation in sub-Saharan Africa, on using remote sensing to estimate the economic cost of conflicts, and on natural resource management under regime shifts.
 Additionally, I work on stochastic processes and probability theory.
-Also a pianist.
+Also a concert pianist.

 Related